-Buildings

-Furniture & fittings

-Leasehold improvements

-Motor vehicles

-Office equipment

-40 years
+Buildings 40 years

-5 to 15 years
+Furniture & fittings 5 to 15 years

+Leasehold improvements The lease term

-5 to 15 years
+Motor vehicles 5 to 15 years

-3 to 15 years
+Office equipment 3 to 15 years

 The residual value, if not insignificant, is reassessed annually.

 (i) Intangible assets

 Items of computer software which are not integral to the computer hardware owned by the Company are classified as intangible assets.